DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2 Soldering Instructions/README.md

 Demo code (including necessary libraries) are hosted here on Github in the TR Cowbell directory.
 All it does is blink like a sequencer.
 I have yet to write any functional audio code but when that happens all updates will be found in this repository.

 ### TR-Cowbell Updates
-All anouncements for updates will probably made via my Mastodon account so if you haven't added me yet please do TreasureDev@Hackaday.social
+All anouncements will be made via Adafruit Discord or my Mastodon account so if you haven't added me yet please do TreasureDev@Hackaday.social Feel free to reach out to be at any time with any questions or just to chat.
+My door is open at all times.

 The beauty of Circuit Python is when there is an update
 1. It's not forced upon you.
 You choose if or when to update.